How To Start A Nonprofit In South Carolina

 Getting an employer identification number (a FEIN or EIN) for your nonprofit is a must.
 Without one, you can’t easily open a bank account, can’t apply for tax-exempt status with the IRS, and will otherwise struggle to establish credit with vendors and a reputation as a legitimate, reliable organization in the eyes of potential donors.
 Luckily, getting an EIN is a fairly easy process.
-After the state approves your articles, you can apply for an EIN on the IRS website or by phone.
+After the state approves your articles, you can apply for an EIN on the IRS website, by fax, or by mail.
 Or you can pay an additional $50 fee and let Northwest get your EIN for you.

 Hold Your Organizational Meeting & Adopt Bylaws